Stop overspending on your entire life. Understanding and being conscious of where your money is going is the first step in financial independence.

 It all comes down to being conscious of what you are spending your money on and being intentional.
 Adulting is hard, I know.

-But planning for your future (either immediate or retirement) is an amazing gift that you can give yourself and your family.
+But planning for your future (either immediate or retirement) is an amazing gift you can give yourself and your family.

 Stop overspending on things that you can control.